 I spent some time working on my YouTube, but then couldn’t upload the film once finished, as the WiFi isn’t so good at Hotel Real.
 I wandered around the town on the Tuesday evening, it was like other small Spanish towns, busy and buzzing with couples and families doing what they do.
 And quite lovely, I could easily spend more time here.

 One thing I really miss is having the money to eat out.
-I've only had two tapas to date, even during my seven nights in Hostal Barbate, I'd cooked on my camping stove, usually the most unhealthy but cheap meals!
-I need to keep expenditure to a minimum, and would rather have enough to pay for hostels, when necessary.
+I've only had two tapas to date, I need to keep expenditure to a minimum, and would rather have enough to pay for hostels, when necessary.